Quarterly Economic and Revenue Forecasts

 -

-Irrigated – auction results were not as high as expected, and the forecast is reduced by $0.3 million to reflect the unexpected decline in lease value.
+Irrigated – Previously, auction results were not as high as expected, and the forecast was reduced by $0.3 million to reflect the unexpected decline in lease value.
+There has not been substantive change to the outlook on irrigated lease revenue, so the forecast is held.

 -